angelo-v/wp-linked-data/src/readme.txt

 == Changelog ==

+= 0.5.3 =

+* Fix: Replace link to solid.community with solidcommunity.net

 = 0.5.2 =

 * Fix: Serve HTML if Accept header is empty instead of failing with status 500